IQSS/dataverse/doc/sphinx-guides/source/admin/dataverses-datasets.rst

     curl -H "X-Dataverse-key: $API_TOKEN" http://$SERVER/api/admin/dataverse/storageDrivers

-Configure a Dataset to allow use of a Curation Label Set
+Configure a Dataset to Allow Use of a Curation Label Set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configure a dataset to allow use of labels from a given Curation Label Set (as defined with the :ref:`:AllowedCurationLabels <:AllowedCurationLabels>` setting) This API can only be used by a superuser. ::